polyseam/cndi/README.md

 }
 ```

-There, we have a complete `my-cndi-config.json` file.
+There, we have a complete `my-cndi-config.jsonc` file.
 Let's see what happens
 when we run:

 ## cndi init